-Today is the 42nd birthday of Jason Petros, who is part of The Brewing Network, and co-host on the Session, host of Dr. Homebrew, plus he inexplicably has a podcast about disneyland called EarzUp Podcast.
-He really like the happiest place on earth.
+Today is the 42nd birthday of Jason Petros, who is part of The Brewing Network, and co-host on the Session, host of Dr. Homebrew, plus he inexplicably has a podcast about Disneyland called EarzUp Podcast.
+He really likes the happiest place on earth.
 He even has a side business, covears, selling colorful covers for your mouse ears.
 Oh, and he’s the social media director for the Brewing Network, not to mention an avid homebrewer, of course.
 Join me in wishing Jason a very happy birthday.

 This month’s Session was notably our second-to-last, and I chose the appropriately forward-looking theme, The Future of Beer Blogging.
 With only around six submissions, I think we’ve proved the point that interest in The Session has been waning and that it is time to, in the words of the Disney ice queen character, Elsa, “let it go.”
 Here’s what the most loyal and ardent beer bloggers still playing along to the bitter end had to say about the future of beer blogging: